With summer trout fishing season in the continental U.S. drawing to an end, it’s time to start thinking about your next saltwater angling adventure.

 1. Late Summer and Fall Fishing Opportunities

-Fishing on Mexico’s Yucatan Peninsula can be incredible in the late summer, and into the fall and early winter.
+Fishing on Mexico’s Yucatan Peninsula can be incredible in the late summer and into the fall and early winter.
 During this time, there are large numbers of resident permit, bonefish, and snook around that receive low pressure from visiting anglers.
-The snook fishing reaches its peak during the fall and early winter months.
+Snook fishing reaches its peak during the fall and early winter months.
 Anglers also have a chance to catch the tail end of the larger migratory tarpon season, a bonus to any trip.

 2. Accessible and Affordable

-The Yucatan is typically easy to travel to from most major U.S. cities with many direct flights going into Cancun.
-Oftentimes flights are reasonably priced which helps to keep overall costs low.
-During the late summer and fall season, the Yucatan offers affordable lodging and fishing packages.
+The Yucatan is typically easy to travel to from most major U.S. cities, with many direct flights going into Cancun.
+Oftentimes flights are reasonably priced, which helps to keep overall costs low.
+The Yucatan offers affordable lodging and fishing packages during the late summer and fall seasons.
 Coupled with quick flights and transfers, this is a great bang for the buck for any traveling angler.

 3. Availability at Some of the Best Fishing Lodges

-This season Yellow Dog has numerous Yucatan destinations that are offering some great summer specials that extend into the fall such as Costa de Cocos, Pesca Maya, and Grand Slam Lodge.
-Overall, the off-season rates are lower and the crowds are minimal.
+This season Yellow Dog has numerous Yucatan destinations that are offering some great summer specials that extend into the fall such as Costa de Cocos, Pesca Maya, Grand Slam Lodge, and X-Flats.
+Overall, the off-season rates are lower, and the crowds are minimal.

 4. Consistent Year-Round Temperatures